-- 1. The District will post for mentor applications by May 15.
+- 1. There shall be a mentor program established by the district and overseen by the Curriculum Coordinator or her/his designee.
+The association shall have the right to provide suggestions for the program. - 2.
+The district will post for mentor applications by May 15.
 Paraeducators applying to serve as mentors shall satisfy the following criteria: (a) a minimum of one year of successful experience within the school, (b) positive recommendation from the building principal, or his or her designee, and (c) full participation in a one-day mentor training program.
 The administration shall give due consideration to all applicants.
-The application process and responsibilities of the mentor shall be developed with input from the Association.
-The administration reserves the right to make the mentor assignments. - 2.
+The application process and responsibilities of the mentor shall be developed with input from the association.
+The administration reserves the right to make the mentor assignments. - 3.
 Paraeducator mentors shall be paid \$75.00 per day to participate in a full-day training session, \$125.00 annually for mentoring one new employee, and \$250.00 annually for mentoring two new employees, less legally required deductions.
 No mentor shall have more than two mentees.
 Payment of the annual stipend shall be contingent upon meeting the minimum requirements of the mentoring program.